thisdotrob/nvim-config/README.md

 `:checkhealth telescope` - shows the status of the telescope fuzzy finder.

+`:checkhealth nvim-treesitter` - shows the status of the treesitter plugin.

 `:Lazy restore` - updates all plugins to the version from the lockfile.

 `:TSInstall <language to install>` - installs the treesitter parser for the language.